With a stable economy, high standard of living and beautiful environment, the Cayman Islands is also an ideal place for you to own property.

 Single Family Homes

-According to Claudia Subiotto from Team Bovell, while there are only a few hundred single-family home property sales in Cayman each year, 74 had been sold by the end of June 2023 for an average value of CI$1,566,000, which was 96% of the asking price.
-The average length of time to sell a single-family home was 208 days, versus 307 days for a condo.
-Again, there was an upward trend in the value of the property sales, and this increase has spilled over to Little Cayman and Cayman Brac.
-By July 1st 2023, there were 176 single-family homes for sale in Grand Cayman, with an average listing price of CI$3,947,000.
+According to Claudia Subiotto from Team Bovell, while there are only a few hundred single-family home property sales in Cayman each year, 61 had been sold by the end of June 2024 for an average value of CI$1.6 million, which was 91% of the asking price.
+2024 saw more of a reduction on home prices than in 2023.
+The average length of time to sell a single-family home was 473 days, versus 493 days for a condo.
+Compared to previous years, this is a significant increase in time.

 Condominiums & Apartments